-Going to Canada on a Working Holiday, International Co-op (Internship) or Young Professionals Permit?
+Going to Canada on a Working Holiday, Young Professionals or International Co-op (Internship) permit?
 Congratulations, it’s going to be an amazing experience!

 Now it’s time to prepare for your trip to Canada, and you have to make sure to comply with Canada’s latest travel rules and restrictions.
 Sounds overwhelming?
 Don’t worry, we have an easy-to-follow checklist just for you.